-The retirement age of the executive management and personnel is not agreed on separately in the terms and conditions of the employment contracts.
+The retirement age of the executive management and personnel is not agreed separately in the terms and conditions of the employment contracts.
 The executive management and personnel are covered by the Employees Pensions Act (TyEL), which provides pension insurance based on years of service and earnings as prescribed in the Act.
-No supplementary pension benefits have been arranged for the CEO or other executive management, but two members of the rest of the personnel come under the scope of the TEL supplementary pension scheme.
-No new persons have been added to the scheme after 2000.
-The Finnish government discontinued the TEL supplementary pension scheme on 31 December 2016 and Garantia has arranged a corresponding benefit in the form of a voluntary pension insurance for the persons in question
+No supplementary pension benefits have been arranged for the CEO or other executive management, but two other personnel members come under the scope of a supplementary pension scheme.
+A voluntary pension insurance was taken on 1 January 2017 to replace a pension arrangement that was based on the TEL supplementary pension system discontinued by the Finnish Government on 31 December 2016.